nada-Eldakamy/Sentiment-Analysis/README.md

 # Sentiment-Analysis
+# Note:
-Note: I am not including the dataset file in this repository because of its size.
-You can download it from the aforementioned kaggle link.
+    I am not including the dataset file in this repository because of its size.
+You can download it from the aforementioned GooglrDrive link.